mjberg/reading-and-writing/_pages/02_readings.md

   * The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success by William Thorndike
   * The Intelligent Investor by Benjamin Graham
   * Venture Deals: Be Smarter Than Your Lawyer and Venture Capitalist by Brad Feld and Jason A. Mendelson
+  * How to Get Fiflthy Rich is Rising Asia
+  * Zero to One:
+  * When Genius Failed: The Rise and Fall of Long-Term Capital Management
+  * The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution
+  * One Up on Wall Street by Peter Lynch

   **Health**